This year to celebrate my birthday (February 10), I’m beginning the Gut Health Course.

 Weekly Commitment for the Gut Health Course at IIN

-Each Monday, a new module will release.
+Each Monday, a new module releases.
 The modules each contain:

-- These done-for-you handouts are info and exercises to help reflect further on the topics learned during each module.
-They will double as helpful resources that can be used in client consults or even handouts for clients to print out and refer to.
+• These consist of readings, exercises, and resources to help you reflect further on the topics learned during each module.
+Over 20 of these are also converted into a library of printable done-for-you resources that can be used in client consults or even handouts for clients to print out and refer to.

 Each module also includes skill building activities, along with a reflection assignment an an optional recommended reading list on the topics covered during that week.